twMr7/gst-tutorial/README-Python-Venv.md

-# Python Development Environment Setup for Gstreamer
+# Python Development Environment Setup for GStreamer

-TODO: differences between system python and venv
+The default method for installing packages from distros is normally fine.
+[venv](https://docs.python.org/3/library/venv.html) is usually the way to go instead if you need to `pip install` the latest packages and want to avoid conflicts with system packages.
+.

 ## Gst-Python Installation for System Python